 For beachlife head over to the northern coast (where you find most of the resorts).
 The westcoast of Malaysia is not good for snorkeling/diving, but you can still swim.

 Even better (if you have time) - take the boat over to Langkawi.
 Arrange hotel/hostel when you get to the jetty at Langkawi, and relax on the beaches there.
-Check out the sky-bridge (it had not opened last time I was there, but it looks cool): http://www.langkawi-beaches.com/langkawi-sky-bridge.html about 8 years ago
+Check out the sky-bridge (it had not opened last time I was there, but it looks cool): http://www.langkawi-beaches.com/langkawi-sky-bridge.html over 8 years ago

 Ohhh, I am so jealous, I love Penang.